mas-bandwidth/gafferongames/content/post/integration_basics.md

 For those who have not formally studied differential equations at university, take heart for you are in just as good a position as those who have!
 This is because we are not going to solve the differential equations as you would normally do in first year mathematics, instead we are going to **numerically integrate** to find the solution.

 Here's how numerical integration works.
-First, start at an initial position and velocity, then take a small step forward in time to find the velocity and position at the next time value.
+First, start at an initial position and velocity, then take a small step forward to find the velocity and position at a future time.
 Then, repeat this, moving forward in time in small discrete steps, using the result of the previous step as the starting point for the next.

 But how do we find the amount of change in velocity and position each step?